MarkosRoyoDEV/MarkosRoyoDEV/README.md

 - 🌱 Cross-platform App Development student at IES Abastos, Valencia

-- 🖥️ I'm exploring by myself Typescript, React and Tailwind in order to start some projects.
+- 🖥️ I'm exploring by myself TypeScript, React and Tailwind in order to start some projects.

-- 🤔 I intend to become a Fullstack developer.
+- I enjoy backend the most, still, I'm on the way to become a Fullstack developer.

 - 📫 How to reach me: marcosroyobusiness@gmail.com // LinkedIn: https://www.linkedin.com/in/marcos-royo-9887502b0